35mm Multi-Image Slideshow ✷ Work In Progress

 Gathering Production Kit & Workplan🏋️ RESIDENCY PREP

-I could see an application of this medium-- if photographed correctly-- to be used almost as an editorial illustration.
-That excites me- I am always thinking about things in terms of design I guess.
+While the projections are ephemeral- if photographed correctly I could see them being used in editorial illustration.
+That excites me- I am always thinking about things in terms of design and printed matter.

-I could see an application of this medium-- if photographed correctly-- to be used almost as an editorial illustration.
-That excites me- I am always thinking about things in terms of design I guess.
+While the projections are ephemeral- if photographed correctly I could see them being used in editorial illustration.
+That excites me- I am always thinking about things in terms of design and printed matter.

 Updated 06–05–2025